ManyBodyPhysics/QuantumProject/README.md

 # QuantumProject (quantum engineering, how to make quantum computers that work)

+## Study of two particle systems
+   - Von Neumann entropy and entaglemment
+   - time evolution with electric fields/other mechanisms (raising/lowering of wells)
+   - state tomography and relation to density matrix (experimental interpretation)
+   - developing a specific analog-digital quantum simulator with two-qubits (operations on qubits)
 ## Develop FCI code for ion traps and quantum dots
    - MHJ's code
    - Yoshida and Shimuzu https://arxiv.org/abs/2105.08256